Tag: Gavin Newlands

 Gavin Newlands – 2015 Parliamentary Question to the Home Office

-To ask the Secretary of State for the Home Department, how many people have been deported from each of the UK’s refugee detention centres in each of the last five years.
+To ask the Secretary of State for the Home Department, how many driving licences were incorrectly revoked from people who were suspected of living illegally in the UK in each of the last five years.

 • Gavin Newlands – 2015 Parliamentary Question to the Home Office